cozy/cozy-stack/docs/flagship.md

 ## Create the OAuth client & certification

-When the flagship app knows the Cozy instance of the user, it will register its-self as an OAuth client, and will try to attest that it is really the flagship app via the Google and Apple APIs.
+When the flagship app knows the Cozy instance of the user, it will register itself as an OAuth client, and will try to attest that it is really the flagship app via the Google and Apple APIs.
 It is done by calling these 3 routes from the stack: